Clinical Trial

 Disease info:

-An abnormal mass of tissue that usually does not contain cysts or liquid areas.
+A solid tumour is an abnormal mass of tissue that usually does not contain cysts or liquid areas.
 Solid tumours may be benign (not cancer), or malignant (cancer).
-Different types of solid tumours are named for the type of cells that form them.
+Solid tumour types are named according to the type of cell they originate from.
 Examples of solid tumours are sarcomas, carcinomas, and lymphomas.
-Leukemias (cancers of the blood) generally do not form solid tumours.
+Leukaemias (cancers of the blood) generally do not form solid tumours.

 Frequency: